-While all countries and regions are different, and will have to develop their own pathways towards decarbonization, there is huge potential in mutual learning and exchange of best practices across sectors.
+While all countries and regions are different, and will have to develop their own pathways towards GHG neutrality, there is huge potential in mutual learning and exchange of best practices across sectors.
 Representing the major world economies, the G20 constitute a great forum to institutionalize such learning processes with a focus on industrialized nations.
 Such a platform would also establish trust, and help ratcheting up ambition, as actors will be inspired by the progress they see by their peers.
 Germany has just announced a NDC partnership helping developing countries with the preparation of their mitigation contribution and long-term climate-compatible development plans.
 However, in order to keep the Paris climate goals in reach, it is the world's largest economies that need to move forward as fast as possible.
 This could be facilitated by a LTS platform within the G20 and transformational partnerships between G20 countries or with developing countries.

 While we have stressed that low-carbon development needs reliable political action, it is also essential that the political will to go through with the Paris Agreement becomes apparent across the board.
-G20 could enhance credibility by sending a strong message that there will be no slidingback behind the PA, both through progress towards early ratification by its members, but also by decisive action on developing long-term deep decarbonization strategies.
+By taking decisive action on developing long-term strategies towards GHG neutrality, the G20 could enhance credibility by sending a strong message that there will be no sliding-back behind the PA.

 The Paris Agreement mandates Parties to "strive to formulate and communicate long-term low greenhouse gas emission development strategies, mindful of Article 2, taking into account their common but differentiated responsibilities and respective capabilities, in the light of different national circumstances."
 Decision 1/CP.21, para 35 invites Parties to communicate their long-term strategies by 2020.
-At their 2016 summit, G7 leaders committed to "formulate and communicate ambitions mid-century long-term low greenhouse gas (GHG) emission development strategies well ahead of the 2020 deadline."26 The G20 should follow and strengthen that commitment, by pledging to come forward with their interim plans by mid-2018, in time for assessment of their collective impact before the UNFCCC's 2018 facilitative dialogue, and to present their revised plans by 2020.
+At their 2016 summit, G7 leaders committed to "formulate and communicate ambitions mid-century long-term low greenhouse gas (GHG) emission development strategies well ahead of the 2020 deadline."40 The G20 should follow and strengthen that commitment, by pledging to come forward with their interim plans by mid-2018, in time for assessment of their collective impact before the UNFCCC's 2018 facilitative dialogue.